Gnesta Municipality: Geography

 The highest peak within Gnesta Municipality is at 103 m at the Gnesta-Flen-Strängnäs municipal tripoint.
-The highest point is The municipality is landlocked but near the coast, which renders that lowest point is at 9 m above sea level on the shores of lake Sillen.
+The municipality is landlocked but near the coast, which means that the lowest point is at 9 m above sea level on the shores of lake Sillen.

 Notable events

 Gnesta became Hedestad when Stieg Larsson's book, The Girl with the Dragon Tattoo, was made into a film.
 Filming took place in April 2008.
 The film premiered worldwide, and in Gnesta, on 27 February 2009.

 Elections

 Riksdag

 The results of Sweden Democrats were not published by SCB at a municipal level between 1991 and 1998 due to the party's small size at a nationwide level.